When things change

 Provided you meet the criteria of your scheme, you may be able to take your benefits early – and your scheme may even pay you an ill health pension due to your condition.
 But this depends on the scheme you are a member of.

 If your circumstances are more immediate, you may be entitled to more access to your pension benefits.
-For example, if you’re diagnosed with a very serious or terminal condition, where your life expectancy is determined to be less than 12 months, you may be able to take the whole of your pension pot as a lump sum, although special tax rules will apply.
+For example, if you’re diagnosed with a very serious or terminal condition, where your life expectancy is determined to be less than 12 months, you may be able to take the whole of your pension pot as a lump sum.
+A serious ill-health lump sum paid before you reach the age of 75 will be paid tax-free provided you have available lifetime allowance.
+If you’re over the age of 75, the lump sum will be taxed at your marginal rate of income tax.

 Ill health and Defined Benefit schemes